muratk3n/thirdwave/en/2020/09/space-exploration-goals-colonization.md

 Note the "planetary chauvinism" comment by Isaac Asimov.

-Bezos is infrastructure-minded, and that's good, that is the way to approach these problems.
+Bezos is infrastructure-minded, talks about building the necessary elements so more people, organizations can explore space, in the same way he was able to bulid Amazon on elements that were available to him during the 90s.